HeroesOfAndromeda/Apollo-Comics/Characters/Supers/Superhumans/Nimbus Tondra.md

 Thundercrafting: The ability to create anything imaginable with lightning.

-Cumulus-CLoud: A small cloud forms to be used as a flying-nimbus type ride.
+Nimbus-Cloud: A small cloud forms to be used as a flying-nimbus type ride.

 Waterbending: The ability to control water.